CODE-DE-EO-Lab/aicube-overview/README.md

 ### ConfigILM: A general purpose configurable library for combining image and language models for visual question answering

-To make research in the VQA in the RS field more accessible, the TU Berlin has developed the [ConfigILM](https://github.com/lhackel-tub/ConfigILM) library.
+To make research in the VQA in the RS field more accessible, the RSiM Group has developed the [ConfigILM](https://github.com/lhackel-tub/ConfigILM) library.
 This _open-source_ library provides a convenient implementation for seamlessly combining models from two of the most popular [`pytorch`](https://pytorch.org/) libraries, the highly regarded [`timm`](https://github.com/rwightman/pytorch-image-models) and [`huggingface`🤗](https://huggingface.co/) libraries.